 The board also may choose at its discretion to impose an additional annual service payment to be paid into the county general fund.
 These two amounts cannot exceed \$9,000 per megawatt annually.
-[See: PAYMENTS IN LIEU OF TAXES, on page 6 of this CAB - for a thorough discussion of the compensation which may be provided through the P.I.L.O.T.]
+[See: PAYMENTS IN LIEU OF TAXES, below - for a thorough discussion of the compensation which may be provided through the P.I.L.O.T.]